Core Research Team

 UNIVERSITY OF REGINA

-Jim is Director and Associate Professor at the Johnson Shoyama Graduate School of Public Policy.
+Jim Farney is Professor in the Department of Political Science at the University of Regina and the Regina Director at the Johnson Shoyama Graduate School of Public Policy.
 His research interests are Canadian party politics, political institutions, and religion and politics.

 UNIVERSITY OF TORONTO